Central Europe energy storage facility

 General description

-Energy storage facility of a cumulative installed capacity of 384 MW, storage capacity allowing a net annual electricity generation of 250 GWh.
-The storage will consist of several smaller units (~32-64MW) located in Slovakia (central Europe).
+Energy storage facility with a preliminary cumulative installed capacity of 70 MW.
+The final storage capacity, enabling a net annual electricity generation, will be approximately 45 GWh.
+The storage facility will consist of smaller units (35-70 MW) located in Slovakia (Central Europe).

 Considering energy density, charge and discharge efficiency, life span, and ecofriendliness of devices, the battery storage shall be based on Lithium-ion technology.
 In smaller scale, to increase the energy density of the batteries, the project also foresees the implementation of Lithium-sulphur technology.